-There are many obvious reasons to become a graphic designer.
+There are many reasons to become a graphic designer.
 It’s a well paid, respected profession.
 It’s creatively fulfilling.
 And when people ask you at parties: “What do you do?”, it’s kind of a cool answer to give.

-But here at Shillington, where we’re experts in training graphic designers, we understand the profession more deeply and intimately than that.
+But here at Shillington, where we’re experts in training graphic designers, we understand the profession more profoundly and intimately than that.
 And so we know this only really scratches the surface of why being a graphic designer is so great.

 1. You get to learn problem-solving skills